top of page

 1. Build Healthy Soil with Compost

 Healthy plants start with healthy soil.
 Composting is one of the most effective ways to enrich your garden naturally.
-By recycling kitchen scraps, yard waste, and other organic materials, you create a nutrient-rich soil amendment that improves soil structure, enhances moisture retention, and supports beneficial microbial life.
+By recycling kitchen scraps, yard waste, and other organic materials, you create a nutrient-rich soil amendment.
+Compost improves soil structure, enhances moisture retention, and supports beneficial microbial life.

-Tip: Add banana peels, eggshells, coffee grounds, and vegetable scraps to your compost bin, but avoid meat, dairy, and oily foods
+Tip: Add banana peels, eggshells, coffee grounds, and vegetable scraps to your compost bin.
+Avoid including meat, dairy, and oily foods.

 2. Mulch to Retain Moisture and Prevent Weeds

 A thick layer of organic mulch—such as shredded leaves, straw, or wood chips—helps retain soil moisture, suppress weeds, and regulate temperature.
-As it breaks down, mulch also contributes valuable nutrients to the soil.
+As mulch breaks down, it contributes valuable nutrients to the soil.

 Tip: Reapply mulch as needed, especially after heavy rains or in early spring.